rsdoiel/antenna/archives/2025/north_america_2025.29.md

 date: 2025-07-23, from: The Contrarian

 A new law allows doctors to deny treatment based on 'conscience.'
-Now a woman has been denied prenatal are.
+Now a woman has been denied prenatal care.

 <br>